Blog 16: What Is the Single Pīkake Style?

 ✨ If you haven’t yet read my blog “What Are Momi Shells?” ›, it’s a great place to start learning about these creamy, elegant shells and why they’re so important in Niʻihau jewelry making.

-If you’d like to try creating your own earrings, I offer Niʻihau Shell Kits that include genuine Niʻihau Momi shells (モミシェル) — perfectly prepared for beginners.
-Each kit comes with step-by-step instructions on how to make the Single Pīkake style, so you can experience the same rhythm, joy, and patience that go into every handcrafted piece. (link to be added)
+If you’d like to try creating your own earrings, I offer Niʻihau Shell Kits that include genuine Niʻihau Momi shells (モミシェル) — perfectly prepared for beginners to start your journey.

 ➡️ Looking for ideas before you start?